dionno/apidocs/source/includes/_organizations.md

 ```

-Using this API, you'd be able to fetch a list of organizations.
+Using this API, you can fetch a list of organizations.

 <span class="http-method http-get">GET</span> `/webapi/organizations`

 <aside class="notice">
   Use 'includes' to embed additional details in the response.
 </aside>

 ## Includes (Organizations)